PART I – What is Chinese Family Camp (Midwest)?

 What languages are spoken?

-We have instituted a Chinese language table at mealtimes for those of us who wanted to practice a little Chinese.
+In the past we have had a Chinese language table at mealtimes for those of us who wanted to practice a little Chinese.
 Some of us had exhausted our meager collection of Chinese words and phrases by 12:15pm on Monday.
 Ai-yah!

 Who is in charge of activities?

 CFC is run completely by volunteers.
-Lawrence Wang is the Camp Director.
 There are dedicated people in charge of Arts and Crafts, the Chinese Heritage Program, Evening Activities, Group Sports, Snacks, and so on.
 A number of volunteers have helped out at Camp for many years, following a family tradition started by their parents.

 Are group activities required?